igavrysh/competitive-programming/algo/leetcode/3197-find-the-minimum-area-to-cover-all-ones-ii/INTUITION.md

 # Intuition ✨
 Harness the power of prefix sums for matrices and insightful hints to tackle the Brute Force solution!

 # Approach 🚀

-* To count the number of 1s in any row or column, regardless of the start or end indices for rows/columns, use a prefix submatrix representing the number of 1s in the submatrix `(0..i)x(0..j)`.
+First core idea is to count the number of 1s in any row or column, regardless of the start or end indices for rows/columns, use a prefix submatrix representing the number of 1s in the submatrix `(0..i)x(0..j)`.

-___
+Second core idea... based on hints:

+* Consider covering using 2 rectangles.
+As the rectangles don’t overlap, one of the rectangles must either be vertically above or horizontally left to the other.
+* To find the minimum area, check all possible vertical and horizontal splits.
+* For 3 rectangles, extend the idea to first covering using one rectangle, and then try splitting leftover ones both horizontally and vertically.

-* Split cases vertically and horizontally:
+... is to split cases vertically and horizontally:
   * vertically:
     ```
     X